On this page you’ll find information about applying for the new 257 additional licence.

 - practiced unlawful discrimination in carrying out business

 - contravened any provisions in housing or tenancy law

 You will be asked to sign a declaration as part of your application process, and we may seek more information from you as part of our checks.

 How long will licences be issued for?

-Licences will be issued for one, two and a half years, or five years, depending on your circumstances.
-The details below show the criteria for each licence period.
+Licences will be issued for one, two and a half, or five years depending on your circumstances.
+The details in this section show the criteria for each licence period.